August 1st - Sonoma Valley, California

 and Kathy claim that there is no proof on our web page that we actually do

-admit however that 97% of the time even work here at the NHRA feels like
+ha!!!
+We must admit however, that 97% of the time working here with the

-playtime.
-The people we do wait on are all happy to be here at the races, and
+NHRA feels like playtime.
+The people we do wait on are all happy to be here at

 they try and schedule races during a city's good weather period.
 Thanks guys!